Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-clean-replication-ddl-queue.md

 SYSTEM RESTORE REPLICA table_name;  -- It will detach all partitions, re-create metadata in ZK (like it's new empty table), and then attach all partitions back
 SYSTEM SYNC REPLICA table_name; -- Wait for replicas to synchronize parts.
 Also it's recommended to check `system.detached_parts` on all replicas after recovery is finished.
 ```

+There are some variants in new 23 versions of this procedure using (`SYSTEM DROP REPLICA 'replica_name' FROM TABLE db.table`)[https://clickhouse.com/docs/en/sql-reference/statements/system#drop-replica] instead of the ZKPATH variant, but you need to execute the above command from a different replica that the one you want to drop which is not convenient sometimes.
+We recommend to use the above method because it works for different versions from 21 to 24 and it is more reliable.

 - Procedure for many replicas generating DDL: